Cycling Lake Annecy © French Moments

 Annecy

-You’ll arrive back at Annecy via the marina, the Imperial Hotel and the beachfront.
+You’ll return to Annecy via the marina, the Imperial Hotel and the beachfront.

 Cycling in Annecy Mountains

-If you find this circuit isn’t challenging enough then here are a few more ideas to give you more of a workout!
+If you find this circuit isn’t challenging enough, here are a few more ideas to give you more of a workout!

 The Col de la Forclaz